googleapis/sdk-platform-java/gapic-generator-java/DEVELOPMENT.md

        export JVM_DEBUG_PORT=5005
        ```
       The protobuf compiler runs the `protoc-gen-java_gapic` shell script (a wrapper of java command with an option to specify JVM debugging).
-      We set the environment variable `JVM_DEBUG_PORT` to initialize the debug mode.
+      We set the environment variable `JVM_DEBUG_PORT` to enable the debug option.

    2. Run the command to build a client library, e.g., `java-monitoring`, with `--subcommands` flag to output commands spawned by `bazel build`.
       ```shell